 To operate a landscaping business, an owner needs to secure permits and licenses depending on their local town and state regulations.
 These requirements vary according to location, so it’s best to ask the local business administration or town hall to find out just which licenses and permits are needed.

-Additionally, an Employer Identification Number and other permits may be needed.
+Additionally, an Employer Identification Number (EIN) and other permits may be needed.

 Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a landscaping business is another.
-Fortunately, the cost to start a landscaping business isn’t super expensive, getting funding can be difficult because of a lack of assets.
-In order to get a loan, the borrower(s) will need to have good credit and be able to invest 15-25% of their money towards the total start-up costs.
+Fortunately, the cost to start a landscaping business isn’t super expensive, though getting funding can be difficult for a new business.
+In order to get a small business loan, the borrower(s) will need to have good credit and be able to invest 15-25% of their money towards the total start-up costs.

 Landscaping businesses rely on marketing to find new customers.
-Common marketing techniques for landscapers include direct mail, paid print advertising, posting flyers in local businesses, and social media marketing.
+Common marketing techniques for landscapers include direct mail, paid print advertising, posting flyers in local businesses, an online Google Business listing, and social media marketing on platforms like Facebook, Linkedin, and Instagram.

 The following types of insurance are necessary to keep a landscaping business fully insured:

-- Commercial liability insurance protects the business in case a customer is ever injured or in case the business accidentally damages the customer’s property.
+- General liability insurance protects the business if a customer is ever injured or if the business accidentally causes property damage while on-site.

-- Commercial property insurance covers the cost of a business’ equipment in case the equipment is ever damaged or destroyed by a fire or other event.
+- Commercial property insurance provided coverage if any equipment is ever damaged or destroyed by a fire or other event.

-- Workers comp insurance is required in order to protect employees.
+- Worker’s compensation insurance is required to protect employees.
 If an employee is injured on the job, this type of insurance helps to cover medical bills and lost wages.

 - Auto insurance is necessary for any business vehicles or trailers.
 Commonly, personal policies won’t cover damage should it occur when the vehicle is being used for commercial purposes, so be sure to check your policy.